nicolasleenaerts/nicolasleenaerts.github.io/_pages/about.md

   - /about.html
 ---

+> *** Currently looking for partners for a self-funded postdoc on the use of machine learning and reinforcement learning for JITAIs ***

 Well, that's me!
 A psychiatry resident at both Zorggroep Sint-Kamillus and the penitentiary of Merksplas in Belgium.
 Additionally, I'm training in cognitive behavioral therapy, and I'm engaged in research at the KU Leuven.

 ## What is Belgium?
 Belgium is a country nestled in the heart of Western Europe.
-It's not only my home but also the place where I went to university and where I currently work.
+It's not only my home, but also the place where I went to university and where I currently work.

 <br/><img src='/images/Belgium.png' width="423" height="564">
 <br/><sup><sub>Source: Brochure "Belgium at a glance", belgium.be</sub></sup>